-Are you feeling a little lost about where to start planning your wedding?
+Are you feeling a little lost about where to get started with your wedding planning?
 Don’t worry, you are not alone.
 With so much information out there to help you, it’s easy to get overwhelmed and put it into the too hard basket.
 But at some point you have to start and I recommend that you start by getting organised and clear about what type of wedding you want.
 And that is exactly what this step by step guide is designed to do for you.
 It’s easy to follow too and I promise if you do these things first, wedding planning won’t be so hard after all.

-Are you ready to get started?
+Are you ready to get started with your wedding planning?
 Great – let’s go.

 As you plan your wedding you will need to organise; emails, documents, checklists, spreadsheets and meetings.